ikem-krueger/ikem-krueger.github.io/_drafts/2024-02-27-how-to-contribute-to-xfce-as-a-developer.md

 "I want to contribute and want to be able to create forks and make merge requests."

+Wait for a response.
+When you've got the permissions...

+## Make changes

+The workflow is as follows:

+- Go to GitLab and fork a repo
+- Clone the repo to your local machine
+- Push your changes to GitLab
+- On GitLab make a merge request

 ## Links

  - [How do I add an SSH key in gitlab - Stack Overflow](https://stackoverflow.com/questions/35901982/how-do-i-add-an-ssh-key-in-gitlab/58561659#58561659)